The English Riviera

-After a short visit to Exeter continuing our journey towards the south west of England along the counties of Devon and Cornwall, we arrived in the matter of few minutes’ drive to Torbay in Devon, officially known by its well-deserved nickname, The English Riviera.
+After a short visit to Exeter continuing our journey towards Southwest England along the counties of Devon and Cornwall, we arrived in the matter of few minutes’ drive to Torbay in Devon, officially known by its well-deserved nickname, The English Riviera.
 This name comes back from the Georgian and Victorian eras when the rich and wealthy were coming along this area to spend their holidays in search of the beautiful sandy beaches and small and quiet idyllic villages.
 It is today that this region still caters for a large number of luxury and high demanding holidaymakers, but now you can find top 5* resorts, hotels and spas next to much more modest properties.
 A great place to anyone.

 Although I was at some of those places many years ago, I barely could remember anything.
 Not even the larger cities Exeter and Plymouth, for what made it a great weekend to remember and enjoy what I consider the most beautiful region in Britain.
 So unfortunate that the weather (like everywhere in the UK) is not as good as is in Spain for example, as otherwise this could be the perfect beach holiday destination with nothing to envy to the Mediterranean; but that will never happen though.

 While “commuting” from one place to another can be done in different ways, all of them are quite fast.
 Of course the fastest is having a rental car out of question, but buses and trains connect every of those cities and villages all along the south west mainline railway.
 Not every train calls at the smaller places but is a fast and efficient way that won’t take that much time.